 Worked as a vital team member and high level creative contributor for innovative software and web based projects for Fortune 100 companies, as well as smaller businesses and non-profit organizations.

-Worked with a mid-size, interdisciplinary team consisting of Industrial Designers & Information Architects to produce innovative new design solutions within Kodak’s diverse product portfolio.
+Worked with a mid-size, interdisciplinary team consisting of Industrial Designers & Information Architects to produce innovative new design solutions within the Kodak product portfolio.